heynanda/Sourcing/README.md

 # Happy Sourcing & Recruiting :heart:
-Hellos/ Namaste / Sewaro :pray:

-I'm [Nanda Kishore Subba](https://www.linkedin.com/in/nandakishoresubba/) and I'm a full stack recruiter with deep interest in sourcing & recruiting.
-I just love the process of finding top talent for a given role.
-I've experience working with early stage ventures/startups- most recently got a chance to build 2 early stage tech startups from a talent perspective.

 I created this, all because I'm curious and I want to learn from the smartest people around the world on cool stuff related to sourcing and recruitng.
 And share my experience with you :raised_hands: :muscle: :sunglasses:
 <br />